 Ocean Color Feature

-Click on the above image for a view of most of the Gulf or get the full-resolution, 24-megabyte version.
+Click on the above MODIS composite for a larger version of the image.

 SeaDAS is an image analysis package for the processing and display of satellite ocean color data.

 SeaBASS is a repository of in situ oceanographic data to support algorithm development and satellite data product validation activities.

 Field Support Group

 The OBPG maintains a Field Support Group that collects in situ data, engages in community measurement protocols activities, and hosts an HPLC phytoplankton pigment processing facility.